nfogh/vscode-private-extension-manager/extension/README.md

 The private extension marketplace will try to autodetect which kind of repository it is communicating with (npm or openvsx).
-If this somehow fails, you can force the type of registry by explicitly setting the type like so:
+If this somehow fails, you can force the type of registry by explicitly setting the type to either "npm" or "vsx" like
+so:

 ```JSON
 {